 You can do almost anything on your phone or mobile device that you can using a desktop computer -- Find information ..
 Search for Articles, etc.

-What can I do once I get into the Mobile Catalog?
+What can I do once I get into the Library Search Tool (Catalog)?

-- You can search the catalog by keyword, title, author, etc., just as you would on a larger computer.
+- You can search by keyword, title, author, etc., just as you would on a larger computer.

-- You can limit your search to a campus, CDs or DVDs, E-Resources (like e-books), or Journals and Magazines.
+- You can limit your search to a campus, DVDs, online resources (like e-books or streaming videos), or journals and magazines.

-How accessible is Library Web Site or the the Mobile Catalog for those with a disability?
+How accessible is Library Web Site or the the Library Search Tool (Catalog) for those with a disability?

-Library Web Site is designed to be accessible by all and is compliant with the U.S. government's Section 508 standards for web site accessibility.
-This compliance is essential for library patrons with disabilities because it makes sites more accessible in screen reading software.
+Library Web Site and Search Tool are designed to be accessible by all and is compliant with the U.S. government's Section 508 standards for web site accessibility.
+This compliance is essential for library patrons with disabilities because it makes sites more accessible with screen reading software.